The generalized Brans-Dicke theory and its cosmology

-The GBD theory is investigated in this paper, which is obtained with replacing the Ricci scalar $R$ in the original Brans-Dicke action by an arbitrary function $f(R)$.
+The GBD theory is investigated in this paper, which is obtained by generalizing the Ricci scalar $R$ to an arbitrary function $f(R)$ in the original Brans-Dicke action.
 This theory can be reduced to the original BD theory and the $f(R)$ modified gravity under certain conditions.
 We give the gravitational field equation and the BD scalar-field equation in the GBD theory.
-Using the FLRW metric and the field equations, we can get the cosmological equations in this theory, and then these equations are numerically solved by taking a concrete form of $f(R)$ function as an example.
-It is shown that the modification to $H(a)$ from the dynamical BD scalar field is notable, and the evolution of $H(a)$ in the GBD model is well consistent with the observations.
-The effective state-parameter equation and its trajectory for the geometrical dark energy in the GBD universe is studied, which indicates that the evolutions of $w^{eff}_{g}(a)$ with $y_{\phi}^{'}(a_0)\neq 0$ can vary from radiation ($w^{eff}_{g}\sim 1/3$) to dark energy ($w^{eff}_{g}<0$).
+Using the FLRW metric and the field equations, we can obtain the cosmological equations in this theory.
+The evolutional equations of universe and BD field are numerically solved by taking a concrete form of $f(R)$ function.
+It is shown that the modification to $H(a)$ from the dynamical BD scalar field is notable, and the GBD model can pass through the test of the observation, such as the observational Hubble data.

+The trajectories of the effective state parameter for the geometrical dark energy is studied in the GBD universe, which indicates that the evolutions of $w^{eff}_{g}(a)$ with $y_{\phi}^{'}(a_0)\neq 0$ can vary from radiation ($w^{eff}_{g}\sim 1/3$) to dark energy ($w^{eff}_{g}<0$).
+And the modifications to the state parameter from the BD scalar field is remarkable.
 In addition, the effective potential of Brans-Dicke field is investigated in the GBD model.
-One can see that the evolutional tendency of the BD effective potential depends on the initial value of $y_{\phi}^{'}(a=1)$, especially it is sensitive to the given symbol of $y_{\phi}^{'}(a=1)$.
-The same result can be found for the evolution of BD scalar field $\phi$.
-Also, we investigate the effects of the Brans-Dicke scalar field on the evolutions of the cosmological quantities, and it is found that the modifications of the Hubble parameter (or the state parameter of geometrical dark energy) from the BD scalar field is remarkable, while the evolutions of these two parameter are almost same for the case of taking the opposite number of initial value $y_{\phi}^{'}(a=1)$.
+One can see that the evolutions of the BD effective potential depend on the initial value of $y_{\phi}^{'}(a_{0})$, especially they are sensitive to the given symbol of $y_{\phi}^{'}(a_{0})$.